History of Paraná: Republic

-Since the manifesto of 1870, demonstrations of sympathy for the republic had occurred sporadicly in Paraná.
+Since the manifesto of 1870, demonstrations of sympathy for the republic had occurred sporadically in Paraná.
 Despite the founding of the newspapers Livre Paraná ("Freed Paraná"), in Paranaguá, and A República ("The Republic"), in Curitiba, and the creation of republican clubs in the two municipalities, the movement did not advance.
 Some Paraná citizens stood out in the republican campaign, but outside the province.
 In the Provincial Assembly, the republicans had only one deputy, Vicente Machado da Silva Lima, elected by the Liberal Party, and who was a prominent figure in the first years of the new regime.

 The state suffered the consequences of the various political crises that marked the early days of the republic and had its state constitution promulgated only in April 1892, which was in force until the victory of the revolutionary movement of 1930.
 The Federalists abandoned the state, and a reckoning took place.
 The "picapaus" then took over and unleashed repression against the "maragatos".
 Despite eventual conciliations, such division lasted until 1930.

 The province of Paraná was to have the same boundaries as the old comarca, causing a complicated border issue with Santa Catarina (since the discovery and occupation of the fields of Palmas) that lasted until the second decade of the 20th century.
 Based on a royal charter of 1749, Santa Catarina considered the "sertão" that corresponded to the coast as belonging to them, while Paraná relied on the principle of uti possidetis.
 With the republic, both states would compete over lands in the same territory.

 Santa Catarina won a case in the Federal Supreme Court three times, but Paraná embargoed the decisions.
 It was in this area that the Contestado campaign was to be fought.
 Finally, in 1916, by an arbitrary decision of the president of the republic, the disputed region was partitioned, bringing the matter to an end.